HyperspaceMadness/Mega_Bezel/README.md

   - What channel of the texture to look at to find the hole in the image, either the transparent part, or a white rectangle on top of a black background
 - **Non-Integer Scale Offset**
   - Additional scale offset added on top of the non-integer scale, including image placement scale
-- **Snap to Closest Integer Scale**
-  - Takes the current Non-Integer scale and snaps to the closest integer scale within a tolerance
-- **Snap To Closest Integer Scale Tolerance**
-  - Tolerance of how far away from the current integer scale we will snap to an integer scale

 -----------------------------------------------------------------------------------------------